-- :: BIOL 4080U Bioethics
+- :: BIOL 4080U Bioethics:

-- :: CHEM 2020U Introduction to Organic Chemistry
+- :: CHEM 2020U Introduction to Organic Chemistry; and

-- :: STAT 2020U Statistics and Probability for Biological Science
+- :: STAT 2020U Statistics and Probability for Biological Science.

-The remaining science courses must be in courses offered by the Faculty of Science in the subject areas of:
+The remaining science courses must be courses offered by the Faculty of Science in the subject areas of:

 - :: Biology;

 - :: Chemistry;

 - :: Computing Science;

 - :: Energy and Environment Science;

-- :: Mathematics; and
+- :: Mathematics: and

 - :: Physics.

-Particular sets of science electives are designated as minors.
-Students should consult section 15.13 of this calendar for further information about minors.
-Liberal Studies courses - 24 credit hours This includes 3 credit hours in a required course outside or linked to the discipline: :: BUSI 2000U Collaborative Leadership.
+Particular sets of science courses are designated as minor programs.
+Students should consult Section 14.13 of this calendar for further information.
+Liberal studies and non-science courses - 24 credit hours These must include:

+:: BUSI 2000U Collaborative Leadership.

+The remaining 21 credit hours must be outside science.

+Notes: